Azure/azure-iot-ops-cli-extension/.github/pull_request_template.md

 ---
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-Thank you for contributing to the IoT extension!
+Thank you for contributing to Azure Edge tooling!

 This checklist is used to make sure that common guidelines for a pull request are followed.